JoaoAntonioMaruti/jamm-zsh-theme/README.md

-# Aphrodite Terminal Theme
+# JAMM Terminal Theme

 A minimalistic terminal theme (prompt) that does not have any visual noise.
 Displays only the necessary information: virtual env, current user, hostname, working directory, and git branch if exists.

-Looks great both with dark and white terminals.
-Bash, fish and zsh are supported.
+The prompt shows the path, username, and hostname, and also adds an icon based on the file type in the current directory.
+### Technologies
+ - Elixir
+ - JavaScript
+ - Dart
+ - Vim

 ![JAMM Terminal Theme](./assets/screenshot.png)